Keeping your heart healthy

-Our providers are equipped to manage conditions ranging from heart arrhythmias (irregular heart beat) to high cholesterol.
+Our providers are well-equipped to manage conditions ranging from heart arrhythmias (irregular heartbeat) to high cholesterol.
 Knowing what you need to do to have a healthy heart is easy, but implementing it can be hard.
-Our cardiologists give you step-by-step instructions on how to reduce your risk of heart attack through proper nutrition, regular exercise and stress management.
+We give you step-by-step instructions on how to reduce your risk of heart attack through proper nutrition, regular exercise and stress management.

-Our interventional cardiologists have trained extensively to treat heart conditions with minimally invasive techniques that include angioplasty, stent placement and cardiac catheterization.
+Our interventional cardiologists have trained extensively to treat heart conditions with minimally invasive techniques, including angioplasty, stent placement and cardiac catheterization.

 Schedule an appointment and learn more about how you can improve your heart health today.